lavieencode/shortcuts-hub/PROTOCOL.md

 - Debug and optimize existing code without unnecessary refactoring
 - Ensure proper nonce verification and security measures across all AJAX endpoints
 - Follow established naming conventions and code organization patterns
+- Manage the project lifecycle using structured methodologies and action plans
+- Track progress, identify bottlenecks, and implement solutions to keep development on schedule
+- Prioritize tasks based on dependencies, complexity, and business value
+- Facilitate clear communication about project status and roadblocks

 ### Technical Requirements